 “Why not extend the smokey, subtly sweet pleasure of bourbon in chocolate crack cookies?”
 I think to myself one day.
 Well, I didn’t think it in so many words, it was more like, “Bourbon… Chocolate… must have!” and soon this cookie was devised.

-My favorite go-to for cocktails & cooking (not too shabby for sipping either) is Buffalo Trace or Bulleit.
+Our favorite go-to bourbon for cocktails & cooking (not too shabby for sipping either) is Buffalo Trace or Bulleit.
 Both have great character, smooth, goes great in cocktails, nice straight up, and is an incredible price for the quality.
+Or for a Tennessee whiskey, it is Uncle Nearest for us all day.
+Amazing whiskey.
+Amazing story.
+Great people behind it.

 -Todd